fastly/compute-js-opentelemetry/examples/basic-tracing-example/README.md

     support asynchronous context stacks, it is able to associate all traces created to the current fetch event.

-* **FastlySpanProcessor** (by `FastlySDK`)
-    a Span Processor that buffers the spans generated during one invocation of the Compute@Edge application and sends them to the exporter at the end of the lifecycle.

 * **FastlyTraceProvider** (by `FastlySDK`)
     a Trace Provider that associates the trace exporter with a default context manager.